Offshore Call Centre Guide

-Distance may be a factor though with a trip to South Africa around 14 hours from Australia so if you need to have resources back and forth make sure you consider the cost.
+The distance may be a factor though with a trip to South Africa around 14 hours from Australia so if you need to have resources back and forth, make sure you consider the additional travel costs.

-A well educated English speaking workforce that is renowned for friendly customer service and cost savings comparable with the Philippines will continue to put Fiji in the mix for consideration.
+A well educated English speaking workforce that is renowned for friendly customer service and cost savings compared with the Philippines will continue to put Fiji in the mix for consideration.

 Once the global leader in call centre offshore outsourcing, India has been plagued by poor customer feedback and with the emergence of other cheaper and closer destinations, the Indian call centre industry continues to decline.

 However, with its highly educated workforce, India continues to be a suitable destination for some high-tech/IT support roles and for back-office processing.

 Of course, the other option is to keep your call centre in Australia.

 Yes, labour can be expensive.

 However, with the Australian Dollar on the slide, the value proposition in using offshore call centres has declined with it.